mmahanth/Task-1-Prodigy-InfoTech-/README.md

-This is the output link
+This is the output link:-
 https://mmahanth.github.io/Task-1-Prodigy-InfoTech-/